Costa Rica at a Glance

 Cost of Living in Costa Rica

 Costa Rica is popular amongst foreigners for a multitude of reasons, and the very affordable cost of living is definitely one of them.
-Wages might seem quite modest compared to many Western countries, but the prices for many goods and services are far below what you might be used to.
+Wages might seem quite modest compared to many Western countries, but prices are far below what you might be used to.

 But do not think Costa Rica is always cheap.
 High-end consumer goods and vehicles can be very pricy, even more so than in your home country.
 If you are a technology buff or audiophile, make sure to bring everything you need for your new life in Costa Rica.
 After all, you do not want your first paychecks to be mostly spent on computers and speakers.